 In Year 8, students are encouraged to take on leadership roles in the Student Representative Council.
-Each Year Group from Years 8 to 11 elect representatives for the SRC.
-The Student Executive Team is made up of Year 12 students: School Captains, Vice-captains and Prefects.

-All leadership roles represent Muirfield at public events, and provide students a voice in school decision-making.
+Each Year group from Years 8 to 11, elect representatives for the SRC.
+The Student Executive Team is made of Year 12 students: the School Captains, Vice-captains and 8 prefects.
+All leadership roles represent Muirfield at public events and provide student voice in school decision-making.